 - Around $3,500 – Alaska, Arizona, California, Colorado, Connecticut, Hawaii, Idaho, Maine, Massachusetts, Montana, Nevada, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Washington, Wyoming.

-This shows that living on less money is easier in some states.
+This shows that living a simple life with little money is easier in some states.
 Anyway, a proven way to save cash on food is to cook yourself.
 Plus, a simple fast food vs. home-cooked meal comparison reveals the substantial superiority of homemade dishes.
 Other tips here include buying food in bulk whenever possible.
 Sticking to supermarkets and comparing prices helps too.

 American households pay about $2,000 a year on utilities.
 Internet prices in the United States range from $35 to $100 per month.
 Cellular plans can account for an additional $40-60 a month.
 When combined, these can drain a significant part of your budget.
 Meaning, living on 1000 a month after bills is much easier than covering all expenses with a single grand.

 Your strategy here is to cut down your utility costs.
 Plus, you should stick to the cheapest cell phone plans and Internet packages.
 Even seemingly insignificant savings are critical to surviving the month.
 Don’t forget, saving $50 per month will get you $600 extra within a year.